 San Lorenzo, Calif. — At its October 2, 2018 public meeting, the Oro Loma Sanitary District Board voted to appoint Robert H. Glaze to fill the Board vacancy generated by the retirement of Director Roland J. Dias.
-Glaze, a longtime San Leandro resident and Marina High School and Chabot College graduate, worked for the City of Oakland for 40 years, retiring as Chief Information Officer in the Department of Information Technology.
+Glaze, a longtime San Leandro resident, attended Marina High School and Chabot College, and worked for the City of Oakland for 40 years, retiring as Chief Information Officer in the Department of Information Technology.
 He has been active in local politics for many years, having served on the San Leandro City Council for over 15 years, including seven years as Vice Mayor.

 Glaze brings an impressive list of qualifications, including a long association with Scouting (he has been an Eagle Scout since 1969), and memberships in the Washington Manor Homes Association, Washington Manor Lion’s Club and the Optimist Club, and service on many county boards, committees and commissions.
 He has been an Alameda County Fire Commissioner for almost 20 years.